-Neymar's brain on auto-pilot - Japan neurologistsJuly 25th, 2014 in Neuroscience /
+Neymar's brain on auto-pilot - Japan neurologistsJuly 25, 2014 in Medicine & Health / Neuroscience

 Brazilian superstar Neymar's brain activity while dancing past opponents is less than 10 percent the level of amateur players, suggesting he plays as if on auto-pilot, according to Japanese neurologists.